Right to Constitutional remedies under the Constitution of India

 Historical Background

 A writ was a written order issued in the name of the king which served as the basis for subsequent proceedings.
 However, the writ took different forms and names with different clauses.
-Writs were issued by the crown and in the interest of the crown, but with the passage of time it became available to ordinary citizens as well.
-However a mention fee was charged for this and the filing of these writs was known as purchase of writs.
+Writs were issued by the crown and in the interest of the crown, but with the passage of time, they became available to ordinary citizens as well.
+However, a mention fee was charged for this and the filing of these writs was known as the purchase of writs.

 Origin of Writs in India